liamsmith3194/otter-hockey/README.md

 Amazon S3 was used to store all media and static file for the site.
 It was set up using the following steps after creating an Amazon Web Service account:
 - Search for S3 under the services tab

-#### Creating a Bucket
+#### Create a Bucket
 1. Click the orange 'Create a Bucket' button.
 Give the bucket a name, I used "otter-hockey"
-1. I then selected my closest region "EU (London) eu-west-2" and changed the 'Object Ownership' setting to ACLs enabled.
+2. I then selected my closest region "EU (London) eu-west-2" and changed the 'Object Ownership' setting to ACLs enabled.
-1. Finally, I unticked the 'Block all public access' box and ticked the 'I acknowledge that the current settings might result in this bucket and the objects within becoming public.' box and clicked on the 'Create Bucket' button.
+3. Finally, I unticked the 'Block all public access' box and ticked the 'I acknowledge that the current settings might result in this bucket and the objects within becoming public.' box and clicked on the 'Create Bucket' button.

 #### Properties
 1. On the properties tab, scroll to the bottom of the page and turned on static website hosting.
 2. Fill in the index and error document fields with the default values as they won't be used and click save.
 -   This provides a new endpoint that can be used to access it from the internet.

 #### Permissions